Skip to main content

 Functions of the liver:-

-2. Bile production: the bile produced in the liver is collected in bile canaliculi and then into the intrahepatic bile ducts –right and left hepatic ducts-common hepatic ducts.
-The cystic duct from the gall bladder joins with the common hepatic duct to form the common bile duct.
-Which joins with the pancreatic duct and open and then opens into the 2ND part of the duodenum.
+2. Bile production: The bile produced in the liver is collected in bile canaliculi and then into the intrahepatic bile ducts—the right and left hepatic ducts and the common hepatic ducts.
+The cystic duct from the gall bladder joins with the common hepatic duct to form the common bile duct, which joins with the pancreatic duct and opens into the 2nd part of the duodenum.
 The bile is alkaline, neutralizes acidic chyme from the stomach, and provides alkaline media for the functions of enzymes.

-3. The liver plays a significant role in the metabolism of carbohydrates, fat, protein, vitamins, and minerals.
+3. The liver plays a significant role in metabolizing carbohydrates, fat, protein, vitamins, and minerals.

 The liver performs several functions in the metabolism of carbohydrates.